A few photos from commencement:

 her visit as Artist-in-Residence for Center for Arts & Ideas.

 This past September, the University Gallery at UMass Lowell hosted "Myths and Mysteries of the Heart, Brenda Atwood Pinardi: A Retrospective," a memorial exhibition honoring the life and career of professor emeritus Brenda Atwood Pinardi (1941-2010) .
 All sale proceeds of Brenda's work from the exhibit were donated by her husband, Enrico Pinardi, to the newly established Brenda Atwood Pinardi Scholarship Endowment.
 As a companion exhibition the Art Department hosted a tribute show in the Dugan Gallery.
 "In Remembrance: A Tribute to Brenda Atwood Pinardi," which included donated artworks from alumni, faculty and friends.
 Between the two events, over $27,000 was raised.
-This is the very first endowment established for the UMass Lowell Art Department.
+This is the very first endowment established for the UMass Lowell Art and Design.
 Learn more >

 Author, cartoonist, painter and illustrator Lynda Barry is the Fall 2011 Artist in Residence for the Center for Arts and Ideas.
 Ms. Barry’s syndicated weekly comic strip, “Ernie Pook’s Comeek,” is nationally known.
 She has published several illustrated novels, such as The Good Times are Killing Me, which won the Washington State Governor’s Award.
 Barry’s bestselling book, What It Is, won the Eisner Award for Best Reality-Based Graphic Novel.

 Events held at UMass Lowell Art and Design with Lynda Barry included: